wwt/git-foundations/docs/sections/section_6.md

 It is most typical for people to add their **name** and **email address** to their **global** configuration settings, thereby making it possible to perform Git operations on any repository within their user profile.
 If a few Git repositories within a user profile require a different **name** or **email address** combination, it is typical to set those at the **local repository** level, on a case-by-case basis.

+!!! note
     For the purpose of familiarization with the process to configure different Git configuration files, we will configure our Docker environment in a somewhat non-typical, although functional way.

 ---